octabytes/FireO/querying-data/updating-data.md

 ### Passing key is not always efficient
 {: .no_toc }

-For example if you are creating new document and late you want to update it or if you getting document from query filter then passing `key` to `update()` is not make it efficient
+For example if you are creating new document and later you want to update it or if you getting document from query filter then passing `key` to `update()` is not make it efficient

 ### For Example